WICG/webpackage/draft-yasskin-webpackage-use-cases.md

 ### Save and share a web page {#snapshot}

 Casey is viewing a web page and wants to save it either for offline use or to show it to their friend Dakota.
-Since Casey isn't the web page's author, they don't have the private key needed to sign the page.
+Since Casey isn't the web page's publisher, they don't have the private key needed to sign the page.
 Browsers currently allow their users to save pages, but each browser uses a different format (MHTML, Web Archive, or files in a directory), so Dakota and Casey would need to be using